-- 1 Select Configure > View Properties. - 2 On the Local Variables tab, click - 3 On the row that was added, double-click the Type column, then select Integer. - 4 Double-click the Name column and type a name for the variable.
+1 Select Configure > View Properties > Local Variables tab.

+- 2 Click - 3 On the row that was added, double-click the Type column, then select Integer. - 4 Double-click the Name column and type a name for the variable.
 For example, aa.